Sunday Evening Prayer with Reserved Sacrament

 Church in England back to the apostolic roots and

-Although the Church of England has some continuity with the Roman Catholic church, the foundations of Anglicanism can be traced back to approximately the 1st century AD, as attested to by records from Bishops from the British Isles who were present at the Ecumenical Councils, and from instructions given to Saint Augustine of Canterbury that acknowledge the Ecclesia Anglicana, the pre-existing Church in England, which flourished for perhaps thirteen hundred years before the events of the Reformation created what is now called Anglicanism.
+Rather than leaving behind the catholic faith and becoming only protestant, the Anglican reformation ended up reforming the existing catholic church in England.
+This is why bishops were retained, and priests, along with sacramental theology and liturgy.
+Although the Church of England has some continuity with the Roman Catholic church, the foundations of Anglicanism can be traced back to approximately the 1st century AD, as attested to by records from bishops from the British Isles who were present at the Ecumenical Councils, and from instructions given to Saint Augustine of Canterbury that acknowledge the Ecclesia Anglicana, the pre-existing Church in England, which flourished for perhaps thirteen hundred years before the events of the Reformation created what is now called Anglicanism.
+Throughout its history, the Anglican church has emphasized its protestant or reformed reality and de-emphasized its catholic nature, such as the evangelical revivals of the 18th century.
+At other times, such as the 19th century Oxford Movement, there has been a revival of the catholic spirituality or vision.
+But both of these influences have remained.
+So the Anglican church is a reformed catholic church.
+We don’t see a fundamental conflict between the words evangelical and catholic, or feel the need to choose between our catholic ancestors and our reformational ones.

 is in the Anglican